 Rain pours as Julia and Evelyn sit beneath dripping tree branches in Eden.
-Evelyn explains that Adam II has been gone for days, and Eden is desperate for someone to find him and the Tree of Life.
+Evelyn explains that Adam II has been gone for days, and Eden is desperate for someone to find him and the missing Tree of Life.
 Then to Julia’s surprise, out from behind the tree trunk jumps Meatloaf.
 She wasn’t aware that her dog had followed her through the magical window from Humansville.
 As the dog starts to howl, a looming figure walks in the shadows until he appears to the women.
 Holding the sword that was supposed to guard the Tree of Life in Eden, Prince Ubel threatens the women to either join him with the rest of Eden or die.
-He tells them that Adam II has only days to live and that the power from the Tree of Life will be his forever.
+He tells them that Adam II has only days to live and that the power from the Tree of Life will then be his forever.
 The Prince taunts Evelyn and says that he would surely free her from being chained to the Tree of Good and Evil, if she serves him.
 Unable to think of anything else to do other than lie, Julia tells Prince Ubel that she will join him in his reign.
 Secretly, in her heart, Julia plans to kill Prince Ubel at the earliest moment and free Adam II, but she can’t convey this to Evelyn in front of Prince Ubel.
 Evelyn gasps and refuses to join Julia in her supposed betrayal.
 Then Prince Ubel decides that Evelyn’s fate chained to the Tree of Good and Evil is worse than death, so he leaves her chained to the Tree, and he departs with Julia and Meatloaf.

 Curious as to what else might be in the vault, Julia slips into Prince Ubel’s tent with the key while he is asleep and opens the vault door when his guards aren’t looking.
 Next to a set of maps is a second key, which Julia believes might be able to free Adam II.
 As she lifts the key and the maps from the vault to take them with her, she finds the missing sword.
 She looks at Prince Ubel who is fast asleep and then glances at his guards.
 With Meatloaf outside the tent, she decides that she has no choice but to kill Prince Ubel now and put herself in charge until Adam II can be found.
 She takes the sword and decapitates Prince Ubel.
 Then, she stabs the prince’s guards in the back with the sword before they notice what she is doing.
 Meatloaf runs into the tent and barks.
 As other soldiers approach the tent, Julia holds the head of Prince Ubel on a dinner plate.
 She points the sword at the guards and declares that she is now the ruler of Eden, and they will bow to her or be destroyed with the rest of the prince’s soldiers.
 In terror, the guards flee as a beam of light streams from the sword and strikes them dead.

 Thankful for his release, Adam II tells her he thought he had only a few more hours until he drowned in the rising water.
 She tells him that she killed Prince Ubel and took control of the kingdom, but Eden is in disarray, and they must hurry before someone else tries to put themselves in charge.
 Worried that they still might drown, Julia hurries back into the boat with Adam II and Meatloaf.
 She floats the tree next to the boat, as Adam II holds it, and they try to float to the surface.
 After hours of rising water and capsizing a few times, Julia and Adam II return to the surface.
 The Tree of Life, however, is sopping and moldy, and Adam II is concerned it won’t grow.
-Now in charge of his kingdom, Adam II carries the Tree on his back and replants it firmly in the springs of his palace.
+Now in charge of his kingdom again, Adam II carries the Tree on his back and replants it firmly beside the springs of his palace.
 Slowly, over a few days, the Tree begins to bloom.
 For her faithfulness, Evelyn is released from being chained to the Tree of Good and Evil.
 Adam II once again sends Julia back to Humansville with seeds from the Tree of Life.
 After returning through the magic window between Eden and Humansville with Meatloaf, she plants the seeds in Humansville in her backyard to grow another Tree of Life, hoping for a second chance.
 Watching the sun rise over the hills, her family never even noticed she was gone.